aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_kubernetes.md

-      --dependency-tree                   [EXPERIMENTAL] show dependency origin tree of vulnerable packages --download-db-only                  download/update vulnerability database but don't run a scan --download-java-db-only             download/update Java index database but don't run a scan --exclude-nodes strings             indicate the node labels that the node-collector job should exclude from scanning (example: kubernetes.io/arch:arm64,team:dev)
+      --dependency-tree                   [EXPERIMENTAL] show dependency origin tree of vulnerable packages --download-db-only                  download/update vulnerability database but don't run a scan --download-java-db-only             download/update Java index database but don't run a scan --exclude-kinds strings             indicate the kinds exclude from scanning (example: node) --exclude-namespaces strings        indicate the namespaces excluded from scanning (example: kube-system) --exclude-nodes strings             indicate the node labels that the node-collector job should exclude from scanning (example: kubernetes.io/arch:arm64,team:dev)
       --exclude-owned                     exclude resources that have an owner reference --exit-code int                     specify exit code when any security issues are found